|Susan M. Spence

 The Vice-Provost represents the Provost on academic capital projects and campus development initiatives and provides management oversight on classroom planning.
 As a multi-campus University (Halifax, Dalhousie Agricultural Campus in Truro and the Dalhousie Medicine New Brunswick program in Saint John, New Brunswick), the Vice-Provost interacts closely with Deans to ensure priorities and operations support the cohesiveness of the University and supports campus or Faculty specific strategic or operational requirements.

-The Executive Director provides leadership and expertise for university-wide strategic planning, manages the execution of the University’s strategic priorities, evaluates outcomes in relation to project objectives and provides project management expertise on projects which have significant University impact as approved through the Provost Committee and/or as identified by the President and Provost & VP Academic.
+The Assistant Vice-Provost provides leadership and expertise for university-wide strategic planning, manages the execution of the University’s strategic priorities, evaluates outcomes in relation to project objectives and provides project management expertise on projects which have significant University impact as approved through the Provost Committee and/or as identified by the President and Provost & VP Academic.

 Acting Executive Director, Dalhousie Analytics